maxsun/SemanticScribe/README.md

 # Notes Parser
-Python code for parsing Markdown notes into Roam-Research like data.
+Python code for parsing Markdown notes with references into a knowledge graph.
+Heavily inspired by [Roam](https://roamresearch.com/).

 All notes have 2 main components: a title and text blocks.
 For example, we might have the file `todays_note.md` containing the markdown: